2023 Spanish general election: Events and issues

 An Ipsos poll published in July 2023 showed that most of the respondents saw economic issues as most important, followed by unemployment and healthcare.
-BBC News reported that LGBT issues have been also distinguished during the campaign period.
+BBC News reported that LGBTQ rights were also distinguished during the campaign period.

-During the campaign period, Vox campaigned on lowering the income tax, reducing public spending, and introducing tougher anti-migration laws.
-Vox was also in favour of reducing powers of Spain's autonomous communities, rolling back abortion, LGBT, and women's rights, and pulling Spain out of the Paris Agreement.
+Vox campaigned on lowering the income tax, reducing public spending, and introducing tougher anti-migration laws.
+Vox was also in favour of reducing powers of Spain's autonomous communities, rolling back abortion, LGBTQ, and women's rights, and pulling Spain out of the Paris Agreement.
 Sonia Gallego of Al Jazeera said that Vox's rhetoric "will put it on a collision course with those separatist movements, not just in the Basque Country but Catalonia as well".
 Vox received support from Brothers of Italy, led by Giorgia Meloni, during the campaign period.

 PP campaigned on lowering taxes and introducing policies that would boost foreign investments, with Feijóo trying to portray himself as a moderate.
 Feijóo was also faced with criticism from Sumar due to his past ties with drug trafficker Marcial Dorado when he served in the Galician government in the 1990s.
 Feijóo responded by saying that Dorado "had been a smuggler [but] never a drug trafficker" when he knew him.
-PP and Vox also campaigned on ending Sanchismo, policies introduced by Sánchez and his coalition government, with Feijóo stating that it his main priority.
+PP and Vox also campaigned on ending Sanchismo, a derogatory term to refer to the policies introduced by Sánchez and his coalition government, with Feijóo stating that it was his main priority.
 Both parties also accused Sanchez of overly relying on separatist parties to pass key legislation and pardoning jailed leaders.
-The catchphrase "Let Txapote vote for you" was popularized within this context.
+The catchphrase "Let Txapote vote for you" (¡Que te vote Txapote!) was popularized within this context.

-PSOE's Sánchez has portrayed the election as a "showdown between the forces of progress and the forces of reactionary conservatism".
-He also criticised the relationship between PP and Vox.
-PP criticised PSOE's sexual assault law (Ley del solo sí es sí), which was introduced in August 2022, and PSOE's relationship with minority and pro-independence parties.
-At least 104 convicted sexual offenders were released due to the law; Sánchez apologised for the loopholes in the law.
+PSOE's Sánchez portrayed the election as a "showdown between the forces of progress and the forces of reactionary conservatism".
+He also criticized the relationship between PP and Vox.
+PP criticized PSOE's relationship with minority and pro-independence parties, as well as the government's anti-sexual assault law (popularly known as the "Only yes means yes law"), introduced in August 2022 and attributed responsibility for unwittingly leading to the release of at least 104 convicted sexual offenders owing to retroactivity of favourable provisions; Pedro Sánchez apologized for the loopholes in the law.

-Sumar campaigned on criticising Vox and focusing on issues regarding climate change and introducing a shorter workweek.
+Sumar campaigned on criticizing Vox and focusing on issues regarding climate change and introducing a shorter workweek.
 In order to challenge social inequality, Díaz proposed a €20,000 "universal inheritance" policy for those over 18 years old which could be spent on studies or creating a business.
 As part of its campaign policy, Sumar also campaigned on increasing taxes on the rich.